IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Open Liberty Operator

-We could have created our Deployment, Service, and Route resources to deploy the Liberty image.
+We could have created Deployment, Service, and Route resources to deploy the Liberty image.
 However, for this lab we will use the Open Liberty Operator instead.
 Open Liberty Operator provides all functionalities of Runtime Component Operator used when deploying traditional WebSphere images in a previous lab.
 In addition, it also offers Open Liberty specific capabilities, such as day-2 operations (gather trace & dumps) and single sign-on (SSO).